Laser eye surgery is the most commonly performed elective surgery in the UK with around 100,000 each year choosing to have the treatment.

 Laser eye surgery is not able to correct people with a lazy eye and this is something that you will be screened for during a consultation.
 You can read the following guide on laser eye surgery and lazy eyes here.

-In summary laser eye surgery can treat all types of prescciptions and it can even treat very high prescriptions.
+In summary, laser eye surgery can treat all types of prescriptions and it can even treat very high prescriptions.
 Only a very small percentage of people will be unsuitable for laser eye surgery and this is likely to be as a result of general health problems or previous eye diseases.
 You can read more about the suitability for laser eye surgery here.

 © 2022 Worldwide Medical Ltd T/A Right Clinic.
 All rights reserved